serverlessinc/containers/README.md

 # Configuration

 Serverless Container Framework offers simple YAML to deliver complex architectures via a `serverless.containers.yml` file.
-Here is a simple example of a classic full-stack application.
+Here is a simple example of a full-stack application.

+To see the full list of configuration options, see the [Configuration Docs](https://serverless.com/containers/docs/configuration).

 ```yaml
 namespace: acmeinc